albertpatterson/face-decoration-deprecated/README.md

 # Make Your Own Artificial Intelligence Driven Web App

-The app will capture images and then apply deep learning to identify and classify objects in the image.
+The app will capture images and then apply artificial intelligence to identify objects in the image.

 Try it running on [Firebase](https://ai-camera-95fdb.web.app/)